 opened the roof, and supplied the cardinals with just bread and water.

-One of the rules provided for an interval between the funeral of the pope and the beginning of the conclave of ten days.
+One of the rules provided for an interval of ten days between the funeral of the pope and the beginning of the conclave.
 Later on in the XIVth century it was established that the deceased pope would be mourned for nine days after his funeral, during which time his body was honoured and suffrage masses were said each day.
 As a matter of fact this practice was copied from the mourning ceremonial of the Byzantine emperors.

 List of popes, whose "praecordia" are kept in SS.
 Vincenzo and Anastasio